obonaventure/cnp3/book/transport/transport.rst

    see [SPMR09]_ for how to recompute a CRC
    Checksums and CRCs should not be confused with hash functions such as MD5 defined in :rfc:`1321` or `SHA-1 <http://www.itl.nist.gov/fipspubs/fip180-1.htm>`_ .

 The alternating bit protocol can recover from the transmission errors and the segment losses.
 However, it has one important drawback.
 Consider two hosts that are directly connected by a 50 Kbits/sec satellite link that has a 250 milliseconds propagation delay.
-If these hosts send 1000 bits segments, then the maximum throughput that can be achieved by the alternating bit protocol is one segment every :math:`20+250+250=520` millseconds if we ignore the transmission time of the acknowledgement.
+If these hosts send 1000 bits segments, then the maximum throughput that can be achieved by the alternating bit protocol is one segment every :math:`20+250+250=520` milliseconds if we ignore the transmission time of the acknowledgement.
 This is less than 2 Kbits/sec !

 .. figure:: fig/transport-fig-024-c.png
    :align: center